Aurora-Landing-Page/Backend/README.md

    - Responds with:
      - `400` if the request is malformed / invalid
      - `404` if the specified ticketCode could not be found
      - `500` if an internal server error occurs
      - `200` if the query was successful

-### /getPaymentDetails
-   - Request must be encoded in the body as raw JSON in the following format:
-     ```
-     {
-         "ticketCode": <String>,
-     }
-     ```
-   - If the query is valid, the contactUsMessage will be stored in the DB
-   - Responds with:
-     - `400` if the request is malformed / invalid
-     - `404` if the specified eventId could not be found
-     - `500` if an internal server error occurs
-     - `200` if the query was successful

-### /approvePayment
-   - Confirms a payment after manual screenshot validation
-   - Request must be encoded in the body as raw JSON in the following format:
-     ```
-     {
-         "ticketCode": <String>
-     }
-     ```
-   - `ticketCode` is the user's ticket code.
-   - Screenshot is included in the response.
-   - Responds with:
-     - `400` if the request is malformed / invalid
-     - `404` if the specified ticketCode could not be found
-     - `500` if an internal server error occurs
-     - `200` if the query was successful

-### /denyPayment
-   - Denies a previously confirmed payment
-   - Request must be encoded in the body as raw JSON in the following format:
-     ```
-     {
-         "ticketCode": <String>
-     }
-     ```
-   - `ticketCode` is the user's ticket code.
-   - Responds with:
-     - `400` if the request is malformed / invalid
-     - `404` if the specified ticketCode could not be found
-     - `500` if an internal server error occurs
-     - `200` if the query was successful

-### /getReceipt
-   - Request must be encoded in the query:
-     ```
-     {
-       "receiptId": <String (internal reference ID)>
-     }
-     ```
-   - The payment receipt is included in the response body as JSON.
-   - Responds with:
-     - `400` if the request is malformed / invalid
-     - `404` if the specified receipt could not be found
-     - `500` if an internal server error occurs
-     - `200` if the query was successful